tc39-transfer/proposal-random-functions/README.md

 Historically, JS has offered a very simple API for randomness: a `Math.random()` function that returns a random value from a uniform distribution in the range [0,1), with no further details.
 This is a perfectly adequate primitive, but most actual applications end up having to wrap this into other functions to do something useful, such as obtaining random *integers* in a particular range, or sampling a *normal* distribution.
 While it's not hard to write many of these utility functions, doing so *correctly* can be non-trivial: off-by-one errors are easy to hit even in simple "simulate a die roll" cases.

-This proposal introduces a number of convenience functions for dealing with random values, to make common random-related use-cases easier to use.
-It groups all of these under a new namespace object - `Random` - for convenience and ease of understanding.
+This proposal aims to introduces a number of convenient functions for dealing with random values, to make common random-related code both easier to use and less suseptable to errors.

 Goals:
-* To introduce at least the lowest common set of functionality for generating random numbers
+* To introduce at least the lowest common set of methods for properly generating random numbers
-* To build a consistent and easily understood API
+* To build a consistent API between the pre-seeded and seeded PRNG proposal

-Applications currently outside the scope of this proposal:
-* Random string functions
-* Specialised probability functions
-* Iterator/Generators

-Anything on this list would ideally require a libray or separate proposal.
+* To use readily understood method names, in line with what has been done in other areas of the language (e.g. `Array.toSorted`, `Aray.at`, `Object.fromEntries`)

 ## Details